terrapass/ck3-modutil-chasm-shader/README.md

 ```
 shader_debug GH_CHASM_EDIT_MODE
 ```
-This shader mode has a much higher performance impact than the default, so will not be used in-game, but in map editor it does allows you to have a preview of your chasms as you draw them.
+This shader mode has a much higher performance impact than the default, so will not be used in-game, but in map editor it does allow you to have a preview of your chasms as you draw them.

 In this mode `GH_chasms.png` is **ignored completely**.
 Instead chasms are rendered in spots on the map with non-zero red channel in the properties texture.
 This channel was chosen to signify "chasmness", since it's currently unused by the vanilla game (see "How to Add Terrain Textures" spoiler [here](https://forum.paradoxplaza.com/forum/threads/map-modding-map-editor-101.1170943/)).
 Curiously, there is a single vanilla terrain properties texture - `steppe_01_properties.dds` - which _does_ have non-zero red channel, but in my experiments it didn't seem to have any visual meaning.
 For chasm shader not to interpret vanilla steppes as chasms, this texture needs to have its red channel zeroed and so this repo provides [a blacked-out version](https://github.com/terrapass/ck3-modutil-chasm-shader/blob/master/mod/gfx/map/terrain/steppe_01_properties.dds) of this file.